 1. Take advantage of the development opportunities available to you while you’re still junior

-Elizabeth Almond is an experienced actuarial consultant at Lane Clark & Peacock LLP and her advice to would-be graduates was unequivocal: ‘Make the most of the opportunities available while you are still fairly junior – for example, it is far easier to get meetings experience as a junior observing than later on in a more senior role.’
+Elizabeth Almond is a senior consultant at Lane Clark & Peacock LLP and her advice to would-be graduates was unequivocal: ‘Make the most of the opportunities available while you are still fairly junior – for example, it is far easier to get meetings experience as a junior observing than later on in a more senior role.’
 You’ll also find that your more experienced colleagues often like to give the benefit of their advice and explain their thinking to new graduates, so you can learn a lot if you’re switched on.

 It’s also standard across the industry for graduate-level recruits to take professional qualifications: for some roles it’s mandatory and for others it’s optional.
 If it is optional, do your research and discuss with your manager the possibility of your studying a certain qualification.
 When studying go along to all the events run by the professional body that you possibly can.
 It will build your technical understanding, your soft skills and your network of contacts (who may know of suitable job opportunities for you if and when the time comes).